Leadley: Leadley (2017–present)

 Shifting her main focus towards music and her genre, she rebranded to Leadley with single "All of You" to debut the new moniker in August 2017.
 The song was co-written by Iain Mahanty and the music video was directed by Mandy Celine.

 A self-titled EP followed in November 2018 featuring Dodie Clark and Lucy Moon as back-up vocals and co-writing by Stefan Abingdon.
 The first single off this EP was "Like I Did", released in July 2018 with a music video in September directed by Abingdon and filmed at the Old Joinery in Greenwich, London.
 The second was "Never Knew Love", which was released in August and its music video in November.
 It was filmed by her boyfriend, Elyar.
 She then in December filmed the music video for his song, "Mango", in return.
 Both were filmed on their holiday in Rhodes.

 Leadley's next single, "Chic", along with its music video directed by Mandy Celine, had a 9 August 2019 release.
-Leadley supported Tessa Violet on the UK and Europe legs of her ‘I Like (The Idea Of) Tour’ in October and November 2019.
-When she got home, she released singles "Money" and “23”, which she had debuted live on tour.
+Leadley supported Tessa Violet on the UK and Europe legs of her 'I Like (The Idea Of) Tour' in October and November 2019.
+When she got home, she released singles "Money" and "23", which she had debuted live on tour.

 In 2020, she released "Nightmare" and "Summer Lovin'".
 The cover for the former features art by digital artist Laura Brouwers (Cyarin/Cyarine).
 In March 2022, Leadley released her fourth EP overall and second under the Leadley moniker Dark Pop, containing "23", "Nightmare", her 2021 single "Sinner", and 2022 single "I'm Not That Girl (Anymore)".
-This was followed by "New Shoes" and "Crush".
 In summer 2022, Leadley supported Kid Rain and was part of the Climate Live, Edgbaston Stadium, and Reading Pride line-ups.

+Also in 2022, Leadley released the singles "New Shoes" and "Crush", which would form part of her 2023 EP Light Pop along with earlier singles "Chic" and "Love Me Like That" as well as new songs.